stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

 Specialising Symbols
 ====================

-When code is translated into PSyIR there may be symbols with unknown types, perhaps due to symbols being declared in different files.
+When code is translated into PSyIR there may be symbols with unresolved types, perhaps due to symbols being declared in different files.
 For example, in the following declaration it is not possible to know the type of symbol `fred` without knowing the contents of the `my_module`